 Have You Prepared Your Family and Finances for the Impact of Your Future Care?

 How would your family deal with your future need for long-term care services?
 The time to address the financial costs and burdens of aging is before you retire.
 The easy and affordable solution or many American families is Long-Term Care Insurance.

+The problem of long-term care is both a cash flow issue and a family issue.
 These policies provide the resources for your choice of quality care options in the setting you desire.
-This way you have the financial resources to pay for the care without draining assets and adversely impacting your income and lifestyle.
+This way, you have the financial resources to pay for the care without draining assets and adversely impacting your income and lifestyle.